Factbox: Attacks, incidents heightening Gulf tensions since May

 June 13 - Two tankers are attacked south of Hormuz.
 Washington again blames Iran and Tehran denies any role.

-June 19 - The Houthis launched a projectile on June 19 targeting a power transformer station near a desalination plant in Shuqaiq in southern Saudi Arabia.
+June 19 - The Houthis launched a projectile targeting a power transformer station near a desalination plant in Shuqaiq in southern Saudi Arabia.
 The strike led to a small fire that was quickly doused and did not impact operations.

 June 20 - Iran shot down an unmanned U.S. surveillance drone.